haslab/LangSMC/docs/source/mp-semantics.rst

 at the same time, have the ability to perform distributed protocols that require party interaction.

-Finally, the semantics here specified contemplates the possiblity of the execution disclosing the communication trace that is left by operations that result from the collaboration of parties.
+Finally, the semantics here specified contemplates the possibility of the execution disclosing the communication trace that is left by operations that result from the collaboration of parties.